Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 When considering gas vs. charcoal grills, you might think gas grills take more work, but you don’t have to dump ashes regularly—a dirty job at best.
 With concentrated effort at cleaning the gas grill, you eventually will get the results you want.
 When you’ve finished, allow everything to dry completely.

-STEP 6: Put parts back in place, and check the burners.
+Step 6: Put the grill parts back in place, check the burners, and clean the exterior.

 Once all the grill’s parts are dry to the touch, it’s time to put them back in place.
+Give the grill exterior a good wipe down using a microfiber cloth and soapy water.
 Then, open the valve on the propane tank and turn on the burners to make sure they’re working properly and that the heat shield(s) are correctly positioned.
 When you’ve confirmed that the grill is in good working order, you can consider it a job well done—which, some rare-steak lovers might insist, is the only acceptable way to use those words around a grill.

 Regular maintenance is important to keep your grill operating at its maximum potential, extend its lifespan, and ensure the best flavor from your grilled foods.
 These regular steps show the best way to clean a gas grill after each use to minimize future effort and keep the grill in good working order.